 Chrome vs. Chrome Enterprise

-At first glance, you might not see much difference between a regular Chrome Browser and its business-oriented counterpart; however, there are some key differences between the two that can make Chrome Enterprise the better choice for businesses.
+At first glance, you might not see much difference between a regular Chrome Browser and its business-oriented counterpart; however, there are some key differences between the two that can make Chrome Enterprises the better choice for businesses.

 First and foremost among these is security.
 With regular Chrome, businesses are responsible for their own security measures; with Chrome, security is built into the browser itself.
 This includes features like verified boot (which helps ensure that devices haven't been tampered with), automatic updates (which help patch security vulnerabilities as they're discovered), and sandboxing (which helps prevent malicious code from running on devices).